ltorl/copy-cloaker/README.md

 ```

 ### 2. Create the UI Trigger
 Bind the function to a button in your HTML.
-Here is an example of a simple button (you can easily style this with a dark theme or a frosted glassmorphism effect to match your site's aesthetic):
+Here is an example of a simple button:

 ```
 <button onclick='copyCloak()'>